-- 7. Protect human life against the effects of natural disasters. - 8.
-Direct the orderly development, maintenance, and use of ports identified to facilitate deepwater commercial navigation and other related activities. - 9.
-Preserve historic and archaeological resources, which include the sensitive adaptive use of these resources. - 10.
+- 7. Direct the orderly development, maintenance, and use of ports identified to facilitate deepwater commercial navigation and other related activities. - 8.
+Preserve historic and archaeological resources, which include the sensitive adaptive use of these resources. - 9.
 At the option of the local government, develop an adaptation action area designation for those low-lying coastal zones that are experiencing coastal flooding due to extreme high tides and storm surge and are vulnerable to the impacts of rising sea level.

-As stated, the Florida Statutes contains specific regulations that only pertain to coastal management in Section 163.3178, F.S.
+As stated, the Florida Statutes contains specific regulations that only pertain to coastal management in Section 163.3178, Fla.Stats.
 Within this statute, the Florida Legislature recognized there is significant interest in the resources of the coastal zone of the State.
 Further, the Legislature recognized that, in the event of a natural disaster, the State may provide financial assistance to local governments for the reconstruction of roads, sewer systems, and other public facilities.
 Therefore, it has been the intent of the Legislature that local government comprehensive plans restrict development activities where such activities would damage or destroy coastal resources, and that such plans protect human life and limit public expenditures in areas that are subject to destruction by natural disaster.